 The UK is a vocal champion of UN climate negotiations.
-When President Trump announced in early 2017 the USA's withdrawal from the Paris climate deal, Prime Minister Theresa May was keen to reassert her commitment to it.
-Yet campaigners note that the government has been slow to turn commitment into action.
+Yet campaigners note that the government has been slow to turn commitment into adequate action.

 Despite the policy lag, the UK has made some progress in its transition to a low-carbon economy.
 The government claim that the 1st, 2nd and 3rd national carbon budgets (covering the years 2008-2022) have been or are due to be over-achieved.
 The UK, according to government figures, has indeed cut its emissions by over 42% since 1990 (although the government's failure to account for extensive emissions from aviation and shipping call these emissions figures in to question).